hugou74130/holbertonschool-low_level_programming/README.md

 ---

 <p align="center">
-Ce dépôt contient l’ensemble des projets réalisés en langage C dans le cadre du cursus **Low Level Programming** de la **Holberton School**.
+This repository contains all C programming projects completed as part of the **Low Level Programming** curriculum at **Holberton School**.
-Il couvre les bases de la programmation système : mémoire, pointeurs, structures, compilation, et algorithmes fondamentaux.
+It covers the fundamentals of system programming: memory, pointers, structures, compilation, and basic algorithms.
 </p>

 ---